Twilio Inc. made several product announcements last month at its annual developer conference. The communications...

 Identify the best communications platform for your business.

-Do your homework before deploying multichannel strategies.
+Do your homework before deploying a multichannel strategy.